na-na-hi/renget/archive/llama-cpp-conversions.md

 This converts models to the GGUF format (FP32 or FP16).
 For quantized models, see [the next section](#quantizing-models).

+1. Make sure you [installed the required tools](#required-tools) and [set up llama.cpp](#setup).
-1. Open a command prompt and move to our working folder: `cd C:\working-dir`
+2. Open a command prompt and move to our working folder: `cd C:\working-dir`
-2. Download your base model using git, for example: `git clone https://huggingface.co/Sao10K/Stheno-L2-13B`
+3. Download your base model using git, for example: `git clone https://huggingface.co/Sao10K/Stheno-L2-13B`
-3. (Optional) Inside the model folder, you can delete the `.git` directory to save some hard drive space.
+4. (Optional) Inside the model folder, you can delete the `.git` directory to save some hard drive space.
-4. Activate the environment: `llama.cpp\.venv\Scripts\activate.bat` (use  `llama.cpp\.venv\Scripts\Activate.ps1` if you're using PowerShell)
+5. Activate the environment: `llama.cpp\.venv\Scripts\activate.bat` (use  `llama.cpp\.venv\Scripts\Activate.ps1` if you're using PowerShell)
-5. Convert your model to a GGUF: `python llama.cpp\convert.py Stheno-L2-13B --outtype F32 --outfile Stheno-L2-13B.FP32.gguf`
+6. Convert your model to a GGUF: `python llama.cpp\convert.py Stheno-L2-13B --outtype F32 --outfile Stheno-L2-13B.FP32.gguf`
-6. Deactivate the environment: `deactivate`
+7. (Optional) Deactivate the environment: `deactivate`

-Step 5 uses FP32 format, you can also use FP16 format by changing `--outtype` to `F16`.
+Step 6 uses FP32 format, you can also use FP16 format by changing `--outtype` to `F16`.
 Remember to update the file name for `--outfile` too!

 !!! info Speed up `convert.py` by adding `--concurrency N` to step 5 above.
 Replace `N` with the number of physical CPU cores in your system.